iotapizza/iota-wiki/guide/wallet/official/download-installation.md

 It is of **utmost importance** to fully understand [how seeds work](/guide/wallet/official/seeds) **before** sending any IOTA to your wallet in order to avoid **financial loss**!

 # Next steps
-Now that you have installed the latest version of the IOTA wallet, you should read the pages below before you start using it.
+Now that you have installed the latest version of the IOTA wallet, you should read the following pages before using it.

-* **[Seed generation and storage](/guide/wallet/official/seed) - The key to your wallet and IOTA balance.**
+* **[Seed generation and storage](/guide/wallet/official/seed) - The key to your wallet and IOTA balance.
+Important information!**
 * [Light Node (Light wallet) vs Full Hode](/guide/wallet/official/light-wallet-full-node) - About the different wallet types

 ![IOTA logo](/uploads/iota/iota-logo-transparent.png "IOTA"){.pagelogo}